 By Oliver Simões

 Being the largest Catholic country in the world, Brazil’s naming of people (and places) reflects this fact.
 According to Census data from the Brazilian Institute of Geography and Statistics (IBGE), Maria (Mary) was the most popular name in Brazil from the 1930s (even earlier) until 2010 (and possibly even to this day).
 José (Joseph) ranked second until the 1980s.
 The largest city in Brazil and South America (São Paulo) is named after a saint, and so are many other cities: São Carlos, Santa Maria, São Conrado, Santa Catarina, just to name a few.
 When names of saints run out, special qualifiers are added, resulting in names such as São João Del Rey (St. John of the King), São José dos Campos (St. Joseph of the Fields), and Nossa Senhora Aparecida (Our Lady, the Appeared One), the patron saint of Brazil.
 It’s not uncommon to find women named Aparecida, and sometimes it may be combined as Maria Aparecida in a clear reference to the Virgin Mary.
 The first mass in Brazil took place in Santa Cruz Cabrália (an allusion to the Holy Cross and Pedro Álvares Cabral, the first Portuguese to set foot in Brazil).
 Along these lines, the capital city of the state of Bahia is Salvador (Savior).
 The state name itself is a reduction of “Bahia de Todos os Santos” (Bay of All Saints).

 Other personal names are due to the Catholic influence.
 Besides Maria and José, the top 10 list of the most common Brazilian names includes: João (John), Antônio (Anthony), and Francisco (Francis).
 João is an all-time high, and the latter two (Antônio, Francisco) made their way up until the 1950s.
-Female counterparts include Ana (Ann) and Francisca (Frances), with the former being an all-time high, and the latter was popular up until the 1950s.
-The top 20 list includes other names of saints such as Antônio, Antônia, Francisco, Francisca, Jorge (George), Sebastião (Sebastian), and Terezinha (little Teresa), as well as biblical names such as Paulo (Paul), Pedro (Peter), Mateus (Matthews), Daniel, Lucas (Luke), Marcos (Mark), Gabriel, and Joaquim (Jeconiah).
+Ana (Ann) is the only female counterpart, being an all-time high.
+Francisca (Frances) was popular up until the 1950s, now ranks number 16.
+The top 20 list includes other names of saints such as Antônio, Francisco, and Francisca, as well as biblical names such as Paulo (Paul), Pedro (Peter), Daniel, Lucas (Luke), Marcos (Mark), and Gabriel.